EricZinda/Perplexity/docs/pxHowTo/pxHowTo110HandlingTenses.md

 While they aren't all that likely to be uttered, they really shouldn't work.
 And, it makes you wonder what other phrases might work that could be really confusing.
 When building predications in Perplexity it is always a good idea to be intentional about the phrases you want to support (and test them).
 When users get unexpected results from utterances (because they weren't anticipated), they lose faith in the ability of the system to understand them.

 ### Specifying Required Properties
-To support restricting when predications get used, and support less accidental misunderstandings like the ones above, Perplexity allows you to specify the types of phrases your predication is meant to support and will automatically skip the predication if the phrase doesn't match.
-It does this by matching [MRS variable properties](../mrscon/devhowto0010MRS#variable-properties) of the [MRS Index](mrscon/devhowto0010MRS#index) of the phrase.
+To support restricting when predications get used, and support less accidental misunderstandings like the ones above, Perplexity allows you to specify the types of phrases your predication is meant to support.
+It will automatically skip the predication if the phrase doesn't match.
+It does this by matching [MRS variable properties](../mrscon/devhowto0010MRS#variable-properties) of the [MRS Index](../mrscon/devhowto0010MRS#index) of the phrase.

-Recall that the MRS Index variable is the introduced variable that represents the predication that is "the syntactic head of the phrase".
+Recall that the MRS Index variable is the introduced variable for the predication that is "the syntactic head of the phrase".
 That predication represents what the phrase is “about” or “built around".
-Usually it is just the main verb.
-So for "Do you have commands?" it would be `_have_v_1`.
+Usually, it is just the main verb.
+So, for "Do you have commands?", it would be `_have_v_1`.
 There are variable properties specified in the MRS that indicate tense information about that verb, and you can specify which tenses your predication is meant to support using those.

 We can see these properties by inspecting the MRS using `/show`: